What is Hooked to Books all about?

 What is a bibliophile?

-Google says that the definition of a bibliophile is a person who collects or has a great love of books.
-At Hooked to Books, we just call them friends 🙂
+According to Google, the definition of a bibliophile is a person who collects or has a great love of books.
+At Hooked to Books, we just call them friends. 🙂

 Can you make a living reading books?

-Where is Hooked to Books headed in the future?
+Where is Hooked to Books heading in the future?

 One of our current ideas is to support a non-profit such as roomtoread.org, firstbook.org, littlefreelibrary.org, or treeneutral.com.
 We’d love to hear from you if you have other ideas or insights into these organizations.